CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 ### Front-End (FE) PGO

 **Front-end PGO** is, if not the best form of PGO, certainly the most intuitive.
-With this method, instrumentation is inserted more or less how you'd expect: by clang, at the source level, right at the start of the LLVM toolchain.
+With this method, instrumentation is inserted more or less how you'd expect: by Clang, at the source level, right at the start of the LLVM toolchain... but what does that actually mean?

 // Diagram
 **The LLVM Toolchain,** compiling source code into machine code.

-If you're unfamiliar, any modern compiler architecture consists of three main components.
-First, there is the **front-end** that interfaces directly with you source code in whatever language it's written it.
-LLVM, for instance, uses clang...
+If you're unfamiliar, modern compiler architecture consists of three main components.
+First, there is the **front-end** that interfaces directly with source code in whatever language it's written it.
+LLVM parses C/C++ with Clang, for instance, Rust with rustc, Go with Gollvm, and so on.
+The front-end is the only part of the pipeline that *isn't* language-agnostic: its sole purpose is translating your work to read more like assembly, standardising any of the its supported languages into the one **intermediate representation** (IR) the rest of the toolchain can understand.

-Then there's the **middle-end**: in a series of optimisation *passes*.
-What makes LLVM so special, and what makes its middle-end so nice and modular, is every pass represents code *the same way* (this is <a href="https://www.cs.cornell.edu/~asampson/blog/llvm.html"><strong>apparently</strong></a> unusual for compilers).

-THe **back-end** is
+Intermediate representations of code are then ready to be fed into the **middle-end** of the compiler, LLVM proper.
+This is where optimisations happen through a series of **passes** that 'rotate' loops into `do-while` loops (`loop-rotate`), strip dead code (`simplifycfg`), and much, <a href="https://llvm.org/docs/Passes.html"><strong>much</strong></a> more.<sup>2</sup> The LLVM middle-end is nice and modular by design, and it's very easy to enable, disable, or even hack in custom passes without borking the entire toolchain.
+What makes this possible, and what makes LLVM so special when taken as a whole, is each of its passes represents input and output code *the same way* (<a href="https://www.cs.cornell.edu/~asampson/blog/llvm.html"><strong>apparently</strong></a> unusual amongst compilers).
+<p style="line-height:1.25"><sup><sup>2</sup> <a href="https://anniecherkaev.com/2016/11/10/LLVM-optimizations.html"><strong>Annie Cherkaev</strong></a> has a great explainer on what these optimisations look like under the hood.
+Highly recommend it, especially if (like me) you're not normally interested in reading low-level IR/assembly.</sup></p>

+Knowing the front-end maps source code to IR, and the middle-end IR to IR, it'll come as no surprise that the **back-end** is what finally gives us our actual machine code.
+Much like the finer details of the front-end vary language-to-language, so too will this part of the toolchain vary instruction set-to-instruction set - x86, ARM, hell, even RISC-V if that's the sort of thing you're into.
+For the purposes of this article, there's actually only detail we *do* need to know - because the back-end doesn't apply its own optimisations, we can ignore it altogether!

-All of this is to say, yeah, front-end instrumentation is added at the front-end of the compiler.
-The benefit of this is a strong source correlation
+So yeah, front-end instrumentation is added at the front-end of the compiler.
+The benefit of this is its strong source correlation, a must for assessing the <a href="https://clang.llvm.org/docs/SourceBasedCodeCoverage.html"><strong>code coverage</strong></a> of a given set of unit tests.
+FE PGO would be an altogether less useful use case for front-end instrumentation, but for the sake of completeness I've still included the associated compiler flags below.

-**clang flags** `-fprofile-instr-generate`, `-fprofile-instr-use=<path/to/.profdata>`
+**Clang flags** `-fprofile-instr-generate`, `-fprofile-instr-use=<path/to/.profdata>`

 ### Intermediate Representation (IR) PGO

+This is **intermediate representation PGO**, and for the avoidance of any doubt - <a href="https://discourse.llvm.org/t/status-of-ir-vs-frontend-pgo-fprofile-generate-vs-fprofile-instr-generate/58323/3"><strong>it's just better.</strong></a>

+Finally, IR `.profraw`s are significantly smaller.
+I wouldn't have expected this to have any implications outside of instrumented builds, but I did come across one lead on a recent-ish blog about <a href="https://kobzol.github.io/rust/cargo/2023/07/28/rust-cargo-pgo.html"><strong>compiling Rust with PGO</strong></a>.
+I've not tested this on my own work because *Bad Bohemians* just does not have enough code to generate that magnitude of files, and I've not tested it at Feral for fear of generating too much data for Android/iOS test devices to handle, so if anyone wants to take one for the team let me know how it goes in the comments below!

+Does FE PGO have *anything* going for it?
+In the interests of balance, I have heard anecdotally that IR telemetry data deprecate faster than FE.
+However, if your game genuinely needs PGO you'll have to collect fresh data for release candidates regardless, so this basically doesn't matter.

-**clang flags** `-fprofile-generate`, `-fprofile-use=<path/to/.profdata>`
+**Clang flags** `-fprofile-generate`, `-fprofile-use=<path/to/.profdata>`

 ### Context-Sensitive (CS) PGO

-Of course, even IR PGO has its limits.
+Of course, that's not to suggest IR PGO doesn't have other, more meaningful limits.
 Suppose our earlier function `foo` is inlined in two other functions, `bar` and `baz`:
 ```c++
 void bar()
 {